huddy67/Morrill-Hudson-Portfolio/project1.md

 | **NIC**          | 2.5 Gbps network card                      | $100      |
 | **Other**        | Extra case fans, RGB lighting, style upgrades | $50       |

+I chose that I was going to make a PC focused on 4k video editing.
+I felt like the componenent that needed to be upgraded the most was the RAM because 8 gigabytes, especially for video editing is not very effective.
+Since video editing relies a lot on memory, I decided to upgrade to 32 gigabytes ($300).
+The next upgrade I decided to get was to upgrade the CPU to a high end 8 core processor.
+The CPU is like the brain of the computer and everything needs to run through it.
+Video editing requires a significant amount of cores especially since you often have multiple applications open at a time.
+This upgrade cost me another $300.
+I decided next that I was going to upgrade the graphics card, which for editing is important especially for 4k since you need to have good visuals.
+Graphics cards, however, are expensive so I opted for the mid range graphics card instead of the high end one for $250 dollars.
+My final upgrade was the SSD.
+Video editing requires you to download a ton of videos, photos, etc... and therefor I felt like the base amount wasnt suffiecent.
+512 gb isnt ideal, but I didnt think of it as an absolute necessity because you can free up stoarage any time and many videos and photos you wont need to keep.
+This upgrade cost me $150.
+In the end my total came out to exactly $1000.
+I would of liked to upgrade other things like the cooling fan since 4k editing can make your PC overheat, but I felt like the other upgrades were more of a necessity.

 Metal to magic reflection